 3. Three letters of support from individuals who endorse your nomination.

-4. Submit all nomination materials in one packet and mail it to the WAIMH Central Office postmarked no later than December 31, 2013.
+4. Submit all nomination materials in one packet and mail it to the WAIMH Central Office postmarked or e-mailed no later than December 31, 2013.

 Required application support materials for the New Investigator Award